Relationship Management Training

 - Help teams articulate their CRM goals and identify key milestones in the relationship management process.

-- Review several the features and benefits of various CRM systems.
+- Review several of the features and benefits of various CRM systems.

 - Assist groups in determining how they will measure the success of their relationship management efforts.